HOW MUCH IS ENOUGH?

 There was a time, back when people of grit populated the land, that a landowner only had one choice when his neighbor’s trees encroached – to cut ‘em back.
 The Massachusetts Rule was the coin of the realm: if you didn’t like your neighbor’s tree overhanging your eaves, or its roots wrapping around your sewer line, you only had one option.
 The courts didn’t want to hear about it.
 Self-reliance was what it was all about.

-Then along came the Hawaii Rule, which suggested that a naturally growing tree could be or become nuisances, and that an aggrieved landowner could sue for an order requiring its removal.
+Then along came the Hawaii Rule, which suggested that a naturally growing tree could be or could become a nuisance, and that an aggrieved landowner could sue for an order requiring its removal.
 One rule does not necessarily negate the other.
 So when does one oil up the chainsaw, and when does one fire up the word processor?

 The Massachusetts Rule is, generally speaking, a blunt instrument.
 It’s one thing to cut away branches that pose a threat (or even an inconvenience) to your property.
 But what if cutting a limb back to the property line leaves a 15-foot leafless stub extending from the branch to the boundary.
 That’s not necessarily according to ANSI Standard A-300, but on the other hand, you don’t have the right to trim it properly unless your neighbor consents to you coming onto his or her land to do so.